IBM/ibmi-bob/docs/contributing/getting-started.md

 if you want to release a new patch version, you can run `nox -s release -- patch`.
 This will bump the version number, create a new tag, and push the tag to the remote repository.
 5. Once the new tag is pushed, the CI will automatically build the RPM and upload it to the release
-6. Install RPM on a machine and test it [ Install RPM ](../getting-started/installation#install-via-prebuilt-rpm-packages)
+6. Install RPM on an IBM i machine  [ Install RPM ](rpm-install)
+7. [Test Bob](testing) on that IBM i.
-7. Use `nox -s publish` to create the spec file and create a new pull request to the spec file repository.
+8. Use `nox -s publish` to create the spec file and create a new pull request to the spec file repository.

 ## Versioning
 The version number is defined in the `src/makei/__init__.py` file and is handled by `bump2version` package.